syamkumar58/glorify_god_frontend/APPDETAILS.md

 - 31/1/2024
   - Video player Controls UI changes and fixes
   - Added close option in the video player screen for user can stop the audio from there

+- 1/2/2024
+  - Implemented artists songs data per month how many songs are playing BackEnd api calls with frond end implementation is done
+  - UI need to be refined in songs info
+  - Condition to show Songs info tile to the artist